norvig/paip-lisp/docs/chapter25.md

 **PROBLEM:** You redefined a variable, but the new value was ignored.

-**Diagnosis:** Altering a variable by editing and re-evaluating a `defvar` form will not change the variable's value, `defvar` only assigns an initial value when the variable is unbound.
+**Diagnosis:** Altering a variable by editing and re-evaluating a `defvar` form will not change the variable's value.
+`defvar` only assigns an initial value when the variable is unbound.

 **Remedy:** Use setf to update the variable, or change the `defvar` to a `defparameter`.